lancedb/vectordb-recipes/examples/saas_examples/ts_example/quickstart/README.md

 This will:
 1. Load articles from the AG News dataset
-2. Generate embeddings using the MiniLM model
-3. Create a LanceDB table with vector search capabilities
+2. Create a LanceDB table
-4. Perform a semantic search with an example query
+3. Perform a semantic search with an example query

 ### Vector Dimensions
-- Embedding size: 384 (MiniLM model)
+- Embedding size: 768
 - Distance metric: Cosine similarity

 ### Dependencies

 - `@lancedb/lancedb`: Vector database client
-- `@xenova/transformers`: Text embedding generation
-- `@huggingface/inference`: Hugging Face API client
 - `apache-arrow`: Data structure handling
 - `dotenv`: Environment configuration

 ## Notes

 - The AG News example uses a default limit of 1000 articles
-- The BeIR/scidocs example loads documents in batches of 100
 - The index creation process is asynchronous and may take a couple of minutes